Logarithmic variance for the height function of square-ice: Proofs of the theorems

+\end{proof} {The second estimate we wish to obtain could be thought of as an enhancement of \cref{prop:0} when $D$ is a rectangle.
+We wish to show that in a rectangle (with any aspect ratio) with boundary condition 0 on the left, right and top boundary and any integer $g \ge 0$ on the bottom boundary, the probability of obtaining a $\times$-crossing of $h \le 0$ in an arbitrarily thin rectangle close to the bottom boundary is positive (depending only on the aspect ratios and $g$, but not on the scale).
+We first define the rectangle and the boundary conditions in a proper way as there are (mild) technical issues with the parity of the paths and the compatibility of boundary condition for an arbitrary $g$ (for example, we cannot require $g>2$ to be a $\times$-neighbour of 0).}

-Nevertheless, on this event, none of the intervals $I^2$, $I^4$ or $I^6$ are bridged by a $\times$-path of $h<0$.
-Yet, proceeding\footnote{To see this more easily, use the flip symmetry and the shift by 1 to convert events $h<0$ and boundary condition $0$ to $h\ge2$ and boundary condition $1$.
-Then, the only changes are that the $\pm$ -symmetry used before \eqref{eq:push0} should be replaced by the comparison between boundary conditions (to say that a $h\ge2$ $\times$-crossing is more likely than a $h\le-2$), and that all boundary conditions induced by conditions on $|h|$ are $|h|$-adapted since $B_{\rm pos}$ involves only positive values, so that we can use FKG for $|h|$.
-Note that the hard part of the proof of Theorem~\ref{thm:RSW}, which consists in the two propositions, remains unchanged.} as in the proof of Theorem~\ref{thm:RSW} starting after \eqref{eq:construction}, we can show that the probability that one of these intervals is bridged by $|h+1|>0$ is larger than $\tfrac1{96}(1-p^{1/(8C)})^4$ \footnote{Let us mention that this argument does not use Proposition~\ref{prop:strong}.}.
-Since the boundary condition on $D$ is 0, FKG for h implies that the probability that this is achieved by a $h>0$ $\times$-path is larger than by a $h<-2$ path, so that $\phi_D^0[\cF]\le 1-\tfrac1{192}(1-(1-p)^{1/(8C)})^4$ where $\cF$ is the event in the display above.
-Together with the last displayed equation, this provides a lower bound on $p$, which is what we were looking for. \end{proof} The second estimate we wish to obtain is the following result.
-When $n$ is even, consider the approximation $R_{n,m}^g$ of $[-n,n]\times[0,m]$ obtained by taking what is inside \begin{itemize}[noitemsep,nolistsep] \item the even $\times$-path going from $(n,0)$ to $(-n,0)$ following $\{n,n+1\}\times\Z$, then $\Z\times\{m,m+1\}$ and finally $\{-n-1,n\}\times\Z$, \item if $g$ is even (resp.~odd), the even (resp.~odd) $\times$-path from $(n,0)$ to $(-n,0)$ in $\Z\times\{-1,0\}$. \end{itemize} A similar domain can easily be defined for $n$ odd by replacing $n$ above by $2\lfloor n/2\rfloor$.
+When $n$ is even, consider the approximation $R_{n,m}^g$ of $[-n,n]\times[0,m]$ obtained by taking what is inside \begin{itemize}[noitemsep,nolistsep] \item the even $\times$-path going from $(n,0)$ to $(-n,0)$ following $\{n,n+1\}\times\Z$, then $\Z\times\{m,m+1\}$ and finally $\{-n-1,-n\}\times\Z$, \item if $g$ is even (resp.~odd), the even (resp.~odd) $\times$-path from $(n,0)$ to $(-n,0)$ in $\Z\times\{-1,0\}$. \end{itemize} A similar approximation can easily be defined for $n$ odd by replacing $n$ above by $2\lfloor n/2\rfloor$.
 Also, let $0/g$ be the boundary condition equal to $g$ on the bottom of $R_{n,m}^g$, $0$ on the left, right and top boundary, except at the bottom-left and bottom-right corners where the boundary condition is interpolating between $0$ and $g$ in the shortest way.
-Since the superscript will always be obvious from context (for instance because it is the only one compatible with the boundary conditions), we will write $R_{n,m}$ instead of $R_{n,m}^g$.
+Since the superscript will always be obvious from context (for instance because it is the only one compatible with the boundary conditions), we will write $R_{n,m}$ instead of $R_{n,m}^g$. {We will abuse terminology here and call $R_{n,m}$ a domain in what follows.}

 \begin{proposition} For any $g \in \N$, $H > \delta > 0$, there exits $c=c(H,\delta,g)>0$ such that for all $n \ge 1$,

 \end{proposition}